-Goal 5: Climate Action and Resilience
+Goal 5: Climate action and resilience

-People, communities and ecosystems are protected, healthier and more resilient and carbon emissions and other pollution are substantially reduced as more people travel by transit, walking and bicycling and people travel shorter distances to get where they need to go.
+People, communities and ecosystems are protected, healthier and more resilient.
+Carbon emissions and other pollution are substantially reduced as more people travel by transit, walking and bicycling.
+People travel shorter distances to get where they need to go.

-- Objective 5.1 Climate Change Mitigation Meet adopted targets for reducing transportation-related greenhouse gas emissions and vehicle miles traveled per capita in order to slow climate change. - Objective 5.2 Climate-Friendly Communities Increase the share of jobs and households in walkable, mixed-use areas served by current and planned frequent transit service. - Objective 5.3 Resource Conservation Preserve and protect the region's biological, water, historic, and culturally important plants, habitats and landscapes. - Objective 5.4 Green Infrastructure Integrate green infrastructure strategies to maintain habitat connectivity, reduce stormwater run-off, and reduce light pollution. - Objective 5.5 Adaptation and Resilience Increase the resilience of communities and regional transportation infrastructure to the effects of climate change and natural hazards, helping to minimize risks for communities.
+- Objective 5.1 Climate change mitigation Meet adopted targets for reducing transportation-related greenhouse gas emissions and vehicle miles traveled per capita in order to slow climate change. - Objective 5.2 Climate-friendly communities Increase the share of jobs and households in walkable, mixed-use areas served by current and planned frequent transit service. - Objective 5.3 Resource conservation Preserve and protect the region's biological, water, historic and culturally important plants, habitats and landscapes, and integrate green infrastructure strategies to maintain habitat connectivity, reduce stormwater run-off and reduce light pollution. - Objective 5.4 Adaptation and resilience Increase the resilience of communities and regional transportation infrastructure to the effects of climate change and natural hazards including seismic events, helping to minimize risks for communities. - Objective 5.5 State of Good Repair Maintain or bring facilities up to a state of good repair and avoid deferred maintenance to prevent future more costly and resource intensive repairs.